Battery audit checklist and guidance

 Battery installation technical guidance sheets

 These technical guidance sheets are part of a series we commissioned TechSafe Australia (2.1 and 2.2) and Grey Sky Solar Consulting (2.3–2.5) to develop.
-Energy Safe Victoria has also reviewed this guidance.
+Energy Safe Victoria also reviewed this guidance.

 2.1 Physical protection of battery systems